NOC-MSM/CoNES/docs/building.rst

     CPP_KEYS=                      # Any additional compiler keys to include?
     MPI=                           # Which MPI implementation to use MPICH | OMPI
                                    # If empty and using GH actions, both will be built
+                                   # If empty and building on the commandline, the build terminate

 In addtion, there are several other input files: ``MY_SRC.tar.gz`` contains any updated source files